A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Results and discussion

-In the computational domain ($\overline{\Omega}_c$), the uniform patch sizes are considered as $h_x=h_y=0.001$, $\tau=1e-6$ and the discretization at the microscopic level is $nx=ny=10$ and $nt=2$.
-Similarly, the 2-point upwind scheme of order one and the central difference scheme of order two are used to discretize the convective and diffusive terms, respectively.
-However, in this convection-dominated problem, one can use a 3-point upwind scheme, $[\frac{\partial u}{\partial p}]_{i}=\frac{1}{2\Delta p}(3u_i-4u_{i-1}+u_{i-2})$ of order two or a 4-points upwind scheme, $[\frac{\partial u}{\partial p}]_{i}=\frac{1}{2\Delta p}(u_{i+1}-u_{i-1})+\frac{r}{3\Delta p}(u_{i-2}-3u_{i-1}+3u_{i}-u_{i+1})$ of same order, where the parameter $r$ controls the size of the modification.
-The same accuracy is obtained for the 2-point, 3-point and 4-point upwind schemes at the microscopic level; even though the order of accuracy in the 3-point and the 4-point upwind schemes is higher than in 2-point upwind scheme, effectively the same accuracy is obtained at the macroscopic level also.
-However, these 3-point and 4-point upwind schemes have higher computational costs than the 2-point upwind scheme.
-Hence, the 2-point upwind scheme is a better choice to use here.
-This behaviour supports the comment of Maclean et al. \cite{2015_maclean_convergence}, where they observed that increasing the order of the microsolver does not improve the predicted overall error.
-Table \ref{table:Comparison_lambda_grid} exhibits the maximum percentage errors in the macroscopic domain on different meshes such as 11$\times$11, 15$\times$15 and 21$\times$21 over the whole time interval [0,1] with different $\lambda$.
-For, $0\leq\lambda\leq 0.6$, we can observe a good agreement in the results, but the best possible result is obtained for $\lambda=0.1$ for each of the grids.
-Hence, a clustered grid with $\lambda$=0.1 gives better accuracy than the uniform grid (i.e. $\lambda$=0).
-From Table \ref{table:Comparison_lambda_grid}, it can be observed that the patch dynamics solutions are converging to the analytical solution as the grids are refined.
+In the computational domain ($\Omega_c$), uniform patch sizes are set as $h_\xi=h_\eta=0.001$, with a time-stepper size of $\tau=1e-6$.
+At the microscopic level, each patch is discretised using $\operatorname{n}=10$ spatial nano grid steps along both $\xi$ and $\eta$ directions, respectively.
+The time-stepper is discretised using $\operatorname{n_t}=2$, where $\operatorname{n_t}$ denotes the number of nano time steps.
+Similarly, a 2-point upwind scheme $[\frac{\partial u}{\partial p}]_{i}=\frac{1}{\delta p}(u_i-u_{i-1})$ of first order and a 3-point central difference scheme of second order are used to discretise the convective and diffusive terms, respectively. $\delta p$ denotes spatial nano step.
+However, in this convection-dominated problem, higher-order schemes such as the 3-point upwind scheme, given by $[\frac{\partial u}{\partial p}]_{i}=\frac{1}{2 \delta p}(3u_i-4u_{i-1}+u_{i-2})$ discussed in \cite{2020_anderson_computational}, and the 4-point upwind scheme, given by $[\frac{\partial u}{\partial p}]_{i}=\frac{1}{2 \delta p}(u_{i+1}-u_{i-1})+\frac{r}{3 \delta p}(u_{i-2}-3u_{i-1}+3u_{i}-u_{i+1})$ discussed in \cite{2012_fletcher_computational}, both of second-order accurate, were also used.
+At macroscopic level, the patch dynamics solution yields comparable accuracy for all three schemes.
+The 3-point and 4-point upwind schemes incur higher computational costs; so, the 2-point upwind scheme proves to be more efficient.
+This observation supports the comment made by Maclean et al. \cite{2015_maclean_convergence}, where they noted that increasing the order of the microsolver does not necessarily improve the overall accuracy of the patch dynamics solution.